PrizePicks Review

 PrizePicks Refer-a-Friend Program

-Players who find PrizePicks worthy of referring to their friends may invite people they know and receive $25 in promo funds for each person they refer.
+Players who find PrizePicks worthy of referring to their friends may invite people they know and receive $25 in promo funds per referral.

 PrizePicks App Review